 I love classic designs.
 The front picture on the Burda made me bought the magazine.
 The fabric I bought for this jacket is still in my closet.
 My other daughter also wants this jacket.
 So it’s a winner.

 I made some changes.
 For my version I made a round neckline and made the taille a little bit narrower.
 For my daughter I only raised the neckline.
 Both version are made without buttons: the patterns are cut on the center front.

 Well okay because the challenge is sewing double I also want to share my second double with you.
-I often buy very small coupons.
+I often buy very small remnants.
 I love the challenge to puzzle with a pattern on just enough fabric.
 Last year I came across the Sorbetto pattern.
 I also saw some beautiful changes.
 Thanks to everybody for sharing there versions.
 I started with 0.80-1.10.
 I didn’t make the front pleat and made buttons on the back.
 I also made darts in front and back.
 For the sleeve and body hem I used lining cut on the bias.
 The same lining was used for the backside of the collar.
 The lining was a left over.
 I made a new lining in an existing skirt from a friend.
-This Sorbetto is a winner: last summer I wore it a lot.
+This Sorbetto is a winner.

 For the second version I wanted to use an old dress shirt.
 On the internet you can find nice refashions.
 I used an old dress shirt.
 It came from the boyfriend of my youngest daughter.
 He is big fellow: 2 meters and he plays rugby.
 So his dress shirts are a big size.